mlarocca/mlarocca.github.com/_posts/2014-01-22-pathsjs_ractive.markdown

 ractive.set("recipient", "everybody");
 {% endhighlight %}

 in your browser's console!

-Now compare this to how you could reach the same goal without __Ractive__ - even using jQuery or another equally powerful lib.
-You'd have needed to
+Now compare this to how you could reach the same goal without __Ractive__.

 {% highlight html %}
 <!doctype html>